encode/starlette/README.md

 #### Body

-There are two interfaces for returning the body of the request:
+There are a few different interfaces for returning the body of the request:

 The request body as bytes: `await request.body()`